 PUBLICATION ETHICS & POLICY

 The journal does not in any way entertain any content which has already been published elsewhere.
 Any plagiarism found in any kind of paper is strictly forbidden.
-All papers shall undergo peer-reviewed process and the decision of reviewers shall be final and binding.
+All papers shall undergo three stages’ reviewed process and the decision of reviewers shall be final and binding.
 A clear description of ethical principles will help manage author expectations and will help manage situations that may arise if these statements have not been adhered to by authors.

 Lexstructor respects intellectual property and aims at protecting and promoting the original work of its authors.
 Manuscripts containing plagiarized material are against the standards of quality, research and innovation.
 Hence, all authors submitting articles to our Journal on this website are expected to abide by ethical standards and abstain from plagiarism, in any form.
 In case, an author is found to be suspected of plagiarism in a submitted or published manuscript then, his / her submission will be considered invalid.